-The same talented chick who took the tree picture above (and that I somehow convinced to be my girlfriend) also taught me the following trick, which looks great for the right shots.
+The same chick who took the tree picture above also taught me the following trick, which looks great for the right shots.
 It makes shadows dark like film and brings white to white, and has the effect of neutralising colour casts, too!

 Let's start with this:

-I snapped this on the home from taking this one; I passed a car dealer and liked the simple lines and strong colours.
+I snapped this on the way home from doing something else; I passed a car dealer and liked the simple lines and strong colours.
 Let's play with this (and here's the high-resolution file if you want to play with mine).
 Bring up your layers dialog (Windows -> Dockable Dialogs -> Layers:

 Hit the duplicate layer button (indicated by a crude arrow above).
 Then pick "Soft light" from the the "Mode:" drop-down box.
 You'll notice contrast in your image will increase to an ugly and undesirable amount, but ignore this.
 Next, go to the Colors -> Desaturate... menu, which gives you this window: